Song Instead of a Kiss: Release and reception

 The song was chosen as the lead single from the Rockinghorse album.
 While Myles liked the song and found it single-worthy, she was adamant about releasing the uptempo rocker "Our World, Our Times" instead of a ballad as the first single, but was overruled by the record company because they feared the political lyrics of that song would hurt its airplay and chart performance.

-The song performed successfully in Myles's native Canada, becoming her first and only number-one hit on the RPM Top Singles, staying four weeks at number one in November and December 1992.
-It also topped the RPM Adult Contemporary charts for one week in November 1992, her second number one on that chart after "Lover of Mine" in 1990.
+The song performed successfully in Myles's native Canada, becoming her first and only number-one hit on the RPM 100 Hit Tracks chart, staying four weeks at number one in November and December 1992.
+It also topped the RPM Adult Contemporary charts for one week in November 1992, becoming her second number one on that chart after "Lover of Mine" in 1990.
 In the United States, the record was ignored and did not get much airplay, and it was not released as a commercial single.
 In Europe and Australia, the record received airplay but was not a substantial hit, achieving minor chart placings in these regions; however, in Finland, it reached the top 20, peaking at number 13 in October 1992 and remaining in the top 30 for three charting periods (six weeks).

-Larry Flick from Billboard described it as a "slow-building power ballad."
+Larry Flick from Billboard described the song as a "slow-building power ballad."
 He added that Myles "offers a strikingly restrained and unaffected vocal, while dramatic synths and acoustic guitars rise and swirl around her.
 Bodes well for the forthcoming "Rockinghorse" album."
 Randy Clark from Cashbox called it "another dark and brooding ballad", adding that "this cut is slightly off the rocker without the thumping bass line that pumped her first hit to the top of the charts, this time opting for an acoustically orchestrated backing."

 Music video

 The stylish music video was directed by Paul Boyd and filmed at Capitol Studios in Hollywood.
-In it, Myles is seen wearing different veils and shots of her lying in a bed while singing the song, with emphasis on close-ups on her face and her eyes.
-The setting of the video looks like a padded cell, although it is not explicitly explained.
+In it, Myles is seen wearing different head coverings and shots of her lying in a bed while singing the song, with emphasis on close-ups on her face and her eyes.